 Students who are not active in a religious tradition still seek places to connect and to talk about questions of meaning, purpose, and vocation.
 The SRL office is available for non-religious students, or those who consider themselves "spiritual but not religious," and it offers programs about the spiritual aspect of nature, music, and other experiences.
 SRL welcomes nonreligious students who need someone to talk to and will refer students to the Counseling Center if it seems appropriate.

 Mindfulness

-As a part of campus wellness programs, SRL helps to provide opportunities for mindfulness practice, including workshops, to equip students with techniques to improve focus and balance in their busy schedules.
+As a part of campus wellness programs, SRL helps to provide opportunities for meditation, yoga, and other practices that can help students improve focus and balance in their busy schedules.

 Vocation